KatherineMichel/katherinemichel.github.io/doc/blog/conferences/commit-your-code-2025-recap.md

 Delicious coffee from The Bean Guys.
 I had a caramel latte for the second day in a row.
 Nice way to start the day.

 ![](commit-your-code-2025-recap-images/aaron-francis.jpg)
-Aaron Francis teaching timeless strategies for success in his keynote
+Aaron Francis teaching timeless strategies for success in his keynote.
+A lot of nuggets of wisdom in this.

 ![](commit-your-code-2025-recap-images/dan-vega.jpg)
+Dan Vega teaching us about Spring and MCP.

 ![](commit-your-code-2025-recap-images/rizell-scarlett.jpg)
 Rizell Scarlett talking about MCP-UI

 ![](commit-your-code-2025-recap-images/me-and-rizell.jpg)
 I have been a fan of Rizell Scarlett for quite some time.
-It was so good to meet her in person.
+We likely interviewed for the same position at GitHub.
+I remember seeing her on stage at GitHub Universe.
+Over the years, I have marveled at all that she has accomplished.
+It was so good to finally meet her in person.
 When I told her I want to experiment with MCP, she told me, "You've got this." :)

 ![](commit-your-code-2025-recap-images/bas-steins.jpg)
 Bas Stein giving a plug for his tool Stelvio.